|

 This

-Chaffee sits in front of the Patton Museum at Fort Knox, Kentucky.
+Chaffee was photographed in front of the Patton Museum at Fort Knox, Kentucky.

 |